magento/devdocs/guides/v2.1/extension-dev-guide/staging/CatalogStaging.md

   - Special price from
   - Special price to

-They are all related to the time period attributes, and now can be set using staging functionality, when you schedule a new update as:
+They are all related to the time period attributes.
+They can be set using staging functionality when you schedule a new update as:

 - Special price
 - Schedule design update